“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 If a game course were served, it could have been San Marino Ranch-grown Pheasant with Truffle Sauce or Roasted Duck with Orange Sauce made with a Claret wine.
 Bordeaux wine was usually served with game courses.

-During the Edwardian Era, these multi-course dinners, took a couple of hours to serve; often there was a break in the middle.
+During the Edwardian Era, these multi-course dinners, took a couple of hours to serve; often there was a break or a pause in the middle of these grand dinners.
 This was a chance to take a break from an abundance of food.
 They could have had a refreshing sorbet, like Champagne Sorbet or Orange Sorbet (to showcase his orange groves).
-Or Roman Punch or Punch Mont Blanc was often served by the Huntington’s after the entrée, as a palate cleanser.
+Or Huntington Roman Punch or Punch Mont Blanc was often served by the Huntington’s after the entrée, as a palate cleanser.

 Punch Mont Blanc (1924) a la Hotel Huntington